AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/Developer/content.rst

 Tool Developer Configuration Management Plan
 ============================================

-This section illustrates the Tool Configuration Management process in place at AdaCore, the Tool Developer.
-GNATcoverage is a TQL-5 tool so its configuration items are managed at CC2.
+GNATcoverage is a TQL-5 tool so its configuration items are managed at Control Category 2 (CC2).
+The corresponding subset of TCM process activities to perform is defined by Tables 7-1 and T-8 of |tool_standard|.

+This section describes the processes in place at AdaCore, the Tool Developer.

 .. qmlink::